yhaochen/Climate_CornYield/README.md

 10. Run cumulative_sens.R:
 Calculate the cumulative sensitiviy at each stage and make the plot (Figure 4).

-Some notes below
+Some notes below:
-# Figure 1 is a flow diagram, not plotted by these scripts.
+Figure 1 is a flow diagram, not plotted by these scripts.
-# The required source MACA-METDATA data are in "/gpfs/group/kzk10/default/private/data_archive/MACAv2-METDATA/raw" folder, METDATA in "/gpfs/group/kzk10/default/public/METDATA/raw" folder.
+The required source MACA-METDATA data are in "/gpfs/group/kzk10/default/private/data_archive/MACAv2-METDATA/raw" folder, METDATA in "/gpfs/group/kzk10/default/public/METDATA/raw" folder.
 The required yield data and growing area data are "yielddata.csv" and "harvest_area.csv".

 Author:
 Haochen Ye